-United Black Ellument (U-BE) is an organization dedicated to building Dallas’ young Black gay and bisexual men’s community.
-We are creating ways for young men to come together, meet, socialize, and support each other.
-We provide alternative social events and opportunities for gay and bisexual men to promote our diversity, well-being, and strength as individuals and as a community.
+United Black Ellument (U-BE) exists to enable young, black same-gender-loving men to fulfill their greatest potential for good.
+We are creating ways for young men to come together, meet, socialize, and learn to support one another.
+We provide alternative social events and opportunities for same-gender-loving men to promote our diversity, well-being, and strength as individuals and as a community.
 We create a safe environment to talk and encourage each other about issues that are important to us, including safer sex.
-Did I mention we have A LOT OF FUN in the process.

 HOW WE DO IT…

 - Become a member of the Core Group (U-BE’s planning and decision-making body).
-Core Group meets every Tuesday @ 7:00PM
+Core Group/Community Planning Forum meets every 2nd, 4th, and 4th Tuesday @ 7:00PM

 - Come to weekly events and parties